AnaZapataG/avalanche-guard/README.md

 ## Thank You!

-Thanks for being part of our ski forecasting community!
-Your photos help us provide the most accurate and reliable predictions.
-Now, get out there and capture some epic ski moments! 📷❄️⛷️
+Thanks for being part of our community!
+Your photos help provide the most accurate and localized forecasts.See an avalanche?
+Send it our way!! 📷❄️⛷️

 <style>
     .grid-container {